apache/shardingsphere/document/current/content/features/sharding/other-features/key-generator.en.md

 - work ID bit (10bit)

 The sign is only in Java process.
 If applied in distributed deployment, each work ID should be different.
-The default value is 0 and can be set by calling for statistic method `DefaultKeyGenerator.setWorkerId()`.
+The default value is 0 and can be set by using properties.

 - sequence number bit (12bit)